scrudgey/DJ2020/tutorial.md

 introduce breaking passwords
-change overlay UI to indicate locks better? disappearing central alarm first dialogue redundant
+change overlay UI to indicate locks better?

-move "download" and "utility" to the cyber node info make hack display only for software
+    move "download" and "utility" and "password" to the cyber node info use iconography for password
+    make hack display only for software disappearing central alarm first dialogue redundant